Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-In addition to confirming and updating the positions of existing lensed systems, we also identify two new, faint, arc-like objects (which we label as Systems \#14 and \#15) in the Eastern half of the cluster.
-Although we also detect several long, extended arc structures around the Western half of SMACS2031, these arcs have a distinctly smooth appearance with no obvious counter-images, making it difficult to know if they are merging pairs or simply distorted single-image galaxies.
-Therefore, at present we do not include any of the Western arcs as constraints, but this can be revisited with deeper imaging and/or spectroscopic follow-up.
+In addition to confirming and updating the positions of existing lensed source galaxies and their associated clumps, we also identify two new, faint, arc-like objects (which we label as Sources \#14 and \#15) in the Eastern half of the cluster.
+Although we also detect several long, extended arc structures around the Western half of SMACS2031, these arcs have a distinctly smooth appearance, with no obvious counter-images, making it difficult to know if they are merging pairs or simply distorted single-image galaxies.
+Therefore, at present, we do not include any of the Western arcs as constraints, but this can be revisited with deeper imaging and/or spectroscopic follow-up.

-Using these constraints, we construct a new lens model that includes three cluster and galaxy-scale mass halos in the model (see \autoref{tab.bestfitparams}) -- two to represent the cluster-scale halos of the Eastern and Western components of SMACS2031, and a third galaxy-scale halo to account for the Eastern BCG.
+Using these constraints, we construct a new lens model that includes three cluster- and galaxy-scale mass halos in the model (see \autoref{tab.bestfitparams}) -- two to represent the cluster-scale halos of the Eastern and Western components of SMACS2031, and a third galaxy-scale halo to account for the Eastern BCG.
 Our model is then complemented with 165 smaller-scale halos to account for cluster member galaxies.
 We specifically model the Eastern BCG separately from other galaxies (see~\autoref{sec.lenstool}) because it lies close to individual lensed galaxies and could bias the fit.

 After optimizing the model, we find a best-fit with a rms of $0\farcs40$.
 The best-fit position of the Eastern large-scale cluster halo is nearly colinear with the BCG, while the Western halo is offset by $\sim$12\arcsec\ to the South (similar to the results of the \citealt{richard21} model).
 However, the \jwst~imaging of the Eastern BCG reveals that the galaxy has a significant diffuse/shell-like appearance, suggesting that it has recently been disrupted, and possibly offering clues as to the nature of the cluster halo offset.
 The lack of constraints around the Western BCG make it difficult to obtain a proper centroid, which may also account for this offset.
-The model optimizes the redshifts of 2 systems, \#14 and \#15.
-The best-fit optimization of System \#15 is $6.893^{+0.08}_{-0.20}$, while System \#14 is under $z\sim2$.
-A complete list of the arcs and model redshifts is given in \autoref{tab.MultipleImages}.
+The model optimizes the redshifts of 2 lensed source galaxies, \#14 and \#15.
+The best-fit optimization of Source \#15 is $6.89^{+0.08}_{-0.20}$, while Source \#14 is under $z\sim2$.